TheSignPainter98/adjust-keys/README.md

 ## Author and Acknowledgements

 This [code][github] was written by Ed Jones (Discord `@kcza#4691`).
-All files written by contributors to this project are covered under the GNU Lesser General Public License v3.0, **with the following exceptions:**
+All files written by contributors to this project are covered under the [GNU Lesser General Public License v3.0][lgpl3], **with the following exceptions:**

 - KAT keycap models present in the repo were derived from a model kindly provided by [zFrontier][zfrontier] which was found on the [Keycap Designers’][keycap-designers-discord] Discord
   If there are any artifacts not present in the originals, please blame AutoCAD’s `obj` conversion